follow

 HIGHLIGHTS: goes through a quiet and beautiful forest, includes the tallest trestle bridge in the New River Gorge, takes you through a rugged area on an easy 4% grade, crosses under an old coal conveyor, the trail is very close to the old mining complex of Nuttalburg which warrants further exploration.

 TRAILHEAD: Drive north from Fayetteville on US 19 and cross the Bridge.
 Turn right onto Lansing-Edmond Rd and continue 6 miles.
 Turn right onto Keeneys Creek Rd.
 Follow this road for 3.5 miles to the parking area on the right (before the main Nuttallburg parking area).
-Special note: the road to Nuttallburg is currently listed as closed on the NPS website.

 Autumn reflected in the water along Glade Creek Trail.